-In April 2011, SOA release the "China Sea level Bulletin, 2010".
-The results indicate that, the sea level of China showed a general trend of continuous rising.
-Average rate of the SLR was 2.6mm/year.
-In the last 30 years, the decadal sea level along China's coast was clear upward trend.
-Since 2001, the overall sea level along China's coast at historically high levels.
-From 2001 to 2010 the average sea level was 25 mm and 55 mm higher than the average from 1991 to 2000 and that from 1981 to 1990.
-Regional characteristics indicate that the SLR in the coastal areas of the Tianjin, Shandong, Jiangsu and Hainan was obviously higher than the other sections.
-Under the background of the global SLR caused by global warming, local land surface subsidence and abnormal climatic events were the main causes resulting in the change of coastal sea level of China in 2010.
+In March 2013, SOA released the 'China Sea level Bulletin, 2012'.
+The results indicate that, from 1980 to 2012 the sea level of China showed a general trend of continuous rising(fig.1).
+Average rate of the SLR was 2.9mm/year.
+It's higher than the average global sea level rise.
+In 2012, the China costal annual average sea level is the highest since 1980.
+It's 122mm higher than the average from 1975 to 1993, and 53mm higher than 2011.
+Regional characteristics indicate that the SLR in the coastal areas of the southwest Bohai sea and the Yangtze River estuary was obviously higher than the other sections.
+Under the background of the global SLR caused by global warming, local land surface subsidence and abnormal climatic events were the main causes resulting in the change of coastal sea level of China in 2012.
 SLR intensifies such marine disasters as windstorm surges, coast erosions, sea water intrusions, soil salination and saline tides, etc. and in a way of different degrees affects flood prevention and drainage systems of cities in the coastal areas.
-It is predicted that in the future 30 years, coastal sea level of China will continue to rise, rising by 80-130mm relative to 2010.
 The Yangtze River Delta, the Pearl River Delta, the Yellow River Delta and coastal areas of Tianjin will still be the main fragile zones under impacts of SLR.